iapyeh/GGeditor/README.rst

 * Only text is allowed in a list item.
 Text with hyperlink is fine.

    * But image, table in a list item is not supported.
+If it does, it will be interpreted as outside the list.